Can’t decide which wine is right for you? Please call us so we can help.

 The Moscato d'Asti grape, known as Muscat Blanc à Petits Grains in France, is the classic Muscat grape and in this region of Italy the best grapes go into Moscato d'Asti, the rest into the notorious Asti.
 Known for its floral aromatics and high sugar content, Moscato is also often seen in dessert wines.
 It is notoriously difficult to grow - yields must be kept low otherwise the sugar and the aromas disappear.

-This is an amazing sparkling wine if you like a slightly sweeter style of wine; and even if you don't, it manages to be both slightly sweet and yet very refreshing.
+A new vintage of this amazing sparkling wine has just arrived - perfect if you like a slightly sweeter style of wine; and even if you don't, it manages to be both slightly sweet and yet very refreshing.
 It has the added benefit of being low in alcohol at 5%.
-We had a run on our previous Moscato d'Asti pre Christmas as people searched for something a little different to serve with dessert.
+I usually have a run on this in the run up to Christmas as people search for something a little different to serve with dessert.

 This wine is sweet and perfumed - but definitely not cloyingly sweet or overpoweringly aromatic because of the citrus and elderflower tang and lovely acidity.
 This makes it a light, fresh sparkling wine.